docker/docs/docker-hub/github.md

-If you selected to link your GitHub account with only a "Limited Access" link, then after creating your automated build, you need to either manually trigger a Docker Hub build using the "Start a Build" button, or add the GitHub webhook manually, as described in [GitHub Service Hooks](github.md#github-service-hooks).
+If you selected to link your GitHub account with only a "Limited Access" link, then after creating your automated build, you need to either manually trigger a Docker Hub build using the "Start a Build" button, or add the GitHub webhook manually, as described in [GitHub Webhook](github.md#github-webhook).
 This only works for repositories under the user account, and adding an automated build to a public GitHub organization using a "Limited Access" link is not possible.